 - Have led the development of a sustainable credit taxonomy to include debt issued by environmental markets issuers.

 This month, we focus on Impax’s investment approach to the growing sustainable credit markets, particularly:

-- How impact bonds can improve portfolio diversification and risk management, and generate competitive returns, all while driving positive societal and environmental outcomes;
+- How we believe impact bonds can improve portfolio diversification and risk management, and generate competitive returns, all while driving positive societal and environmental outcomes;

 - Given the fixed income market’s expansion into new sectors and across more impact themes, how to construct diversified portfolios that combine labeled green bonds with a variety of other high-impact bonds.
 The resulting portfolios may better replicate the broader fixed income indexes while avoiding some of the pitfalls and idiosyncrasies of green and impact bond indexes.

 - The importance of using a robust ESG research framework in fully vetting the embedded credit risks and the risk adjusted return potential of impact investments.
 Not all bonds are created equally!

 In this article, we will cover the Impax fixed income teams’ approach and provide examples of impact investments that they have invested in, as well as some that they have avoided.